 An appropriate schedule for regular, periodic inspections would be twice a year, preferably during spring and fall.
-The spring inspection should be more rigorous since in spring moisture-related deterioration is most visible, and because needed work, such as painting, can be completed during the good weather in summer.
-The fall inspection should focus on seasonal issues such as weather-sealants, mechanical (heating) systems and drainage issues.
-Comprehensive inspections should occur at five-year periods, comparing records from previous inspections and the original work, particularly in monitoring structural movement and durability of utilities.
+The spring inspection should be more in moisture-related rigorous since spring deterioration is most visible, and because needed work, such as painting, can be completed during the good weather in summer.
+The fall inspection should focus on seasonal issues such as weather- sealants, mechanical (heating) systems and drainage issues.
+Comprehensive inspections should occur at fiveyear periods, comparing records from previous inspections and the original work, particularly in monitoring structural movement and durability of utilities.
 Inspections should also occur after major storms.